rohankotanu/mybots/README.md

 # Note

 This project is based on a massively open online course (MOOC) on reddit called [Ludobots](https://www.reddit.com/r/ludobots/wiki/installation/).
-It also builds on the Pyrosim library which can be found [here] (https://github.com/jbongard/pyrosim).
+It also builds on the Pyrosim library which can be found [here](https://github.com/jbongard/pyrosim).